 (Source: ABS National Census.
 2011 and 2016).

-St Kilda is well-known for retail and entertainment districts such as Acland Street and Fitzroy Street.
 The houses in the area include larger houses from the Victorian and Edwardian eras, with flats and apartments from the 1950s and 1960s.

 St Kilda is home to a number of annual festivals and events.
 Most famous are the St Kilda Festival, the St Kilda Film Festival, and the Pride March - a public display of solidarity, pride and diversity of the lesbian, gay, bisexual and transgendered community.